MortonPL/atlas/atlasgen_manual_en.md

 * Vertical axis - precipitation, from top to bottom,
 * Value at point - index of a biome in the biome list.

+There are three preview modes for this layer:

+* Simplified color,
+* Detailed color,
+* Habitability.

+Each biome has a name and the following properties:

+* Color - Color to use for this climate in the detailed climate preview mode.
+Each biome should have a unique color,
+* Color (simplified view) - Color to use in the simplified climate preview mode.
+Similar biomes should share colors,
+* Habitability - Measures how habitable this biome is for humans, with 0.0 meaning unhabitable, and 1.0 meaning perfect conditions.
+This setting is only used by the simulator,
+* Productivity - Overall agricultural productivity of this biome.
+This setting is only used by the simulator.

-Note: the biome list is currently only editable via config file.
+Note: adding or removing biomes from the list is possible only via config file.

-Each biome has a name and two color schemes: one for simplified preview (with "similar" biomes sharing colors) and one for detailed (unique for each biome).

 ## Tips

 * No configuration changes will take effect until you press the "Generate Layer" button for the respective panels.
 * Numerical input boxes also act like sliders.
 Dragging on horizontal axis will decrease or increase value.
 * You can drag the edge of the sidebar to adjust its width.
-* You can zoom in our out of the map using `+`/`-` keys or mouse wheel.
+* You can zoom in our out of the map using the mouse wheel.
 * If you prefer to work with text files over the GUI, you can save the default configuration and edit its TOML file, then load it in Atlas and just generate layers.